mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/multiple-pools/index.md

       http://<public_agent_public_IP>:15003
       ```

     In this tutorial, the `ping` load balancing service frontend port is 15001 and the port for HAProxy statistics is 1025.
-If the public IP address for the public agent node is 34.211.65.249, you could access the service by opening a web browser and specifying `34.211.65.249:15001` and the load balancing statistics for the the service by specifying `34.211.65.249:15001/haproxy?stats`.
+If the public IP address for the public agent node is 34.211.65.249, you could access the service by opening a web browser and specifying `34.211.65.249:15001`, and the load balancing statistics for the the service by specifying `34.211.65.249:15001/haproxy?stats`.

-    When you navigate to the public IP address and specified port for each load balanced service, you should see the following pages:
+    When you navigate to the public IP address and specified port for each load balanced service, verify that you can see the following pages:
     - `pong`
     - `Welcome to NGINX`
     - `Hello from Marathon!`

     If you cannot access one of the pages, check that the Edge-LB frontend ports do not conflict with other ports you are currently using.

-    If you are deploying multiple Edge-LN pool instances, you should also be sure that the Edge-LB pool instance names are unique.
-For example, the pool instance names used in this tutorial are `ping-lb-pool`, `nginx-lb-ppool`, and `echo-lb-pool` so that the instance names do not duplicate the pool names used in other examples or tutorials.
+    If you are deploying multiple Edge-LB pool instances, you should also be sure that the Edge-LB pool instance names are unique.
+For example, the pool instance names used in this tutorial are `ping-lb-pool`, `nginx-lb-ppool`, and `echo-lb-pool`, so that the instance names do not duplicate the pool names used in other examples or tutorials.